kvitalis/CyBPP/README.md

 ### 3. Calculations

 This Python file, which is called from the workflows file 'Calculations.yml' around 16:00 (UTC time) every day, performs all the calculations needed for the construction of the General CPI and the estimation of CPI Inflation on a daily basis using standard methods in line with the Billion Prices Project.
-To do so, the 'Calculations.py' file first reads the 'raw_data.csv' file (Datasets), then performs the appropriate calculations using standard techniques and the 'Weights_Cystat.csv' and 'Reference_Values.csv' files (Datasets), and finally stores the results in the 'CPI-Division.csv' and 'CPI-General-Inflation.csv' files (Results).
+To do so, the 'Calculations.py' file first reads the 'raw_data.csv' file (Datasets), then performs the appropriate calculations using standard techniques and the 'Weights_Cystat.csv' and 'Reference_Values.csv' files (Datasets), and finally stores the results in the 'CPI-Subclass-Division.csv', 'CPI-Division.csv', and 'CPI-General-Inflation.csv' files (Results).

 ### 4. Visualizations

-Finally, the 'Visualizations.py' reads the stored calculations results ('CPI-Division.csv' and 'CPI-General-Inflation.csv' files) and constructs the plots of the time evolution of General CPI and Inflation in Cyprus in png formats (Results).
-This Python file is called from the workflows file 'Visualizations.yml' at around 16:45 (UTC time) every day.
+Finally, the 'Visualizations.py' reads the 'CPI-General-Inflation.csv' file and constructs the plots of the time evolution of General CPI and Inflation in Cyprus in png formats (Results).
+This Python file is called from the workflows file 'Visualizations.yml' at around 17:00 (UTC time) every day.

 ## Online Retailers